XiaozhouShi/CRDA-Net/README.md

-# CRDA-Net
+# CreDA-Net

-The codes of "Cross-resolution Domain Adaption Network for Polyp Segmentation in colonoscopy" for MICCAI 2022
+The codes of "CreDA-Net:Cross-resolution Domain Adaption Network for Polyp Segmentation in colonoscopy" for MICCAI 2022